 We’ve probably all seen those runway pictures of models wearing things you could never wear on a normal day.
 But that’s the point; it’s called Wearable Art.
 And, it comes in many different variations; but what is it exactly?

-What is wearable art
+What is wearable art?

-When did Weareable art appear?
+When did Wearable art appear?

-An artist who is upcoming in the world of Wearable Art is Daniel Arsham.
-You could probably know him from his collaborations with footwear brands for example,Adidas.
-But he has done a project that is literally Wearable art.
+An artist who is upcoming in the contemporary field is Daniel Arsham.
+You probably know him from his collaborations with footwear brands like Adidas.
+But he has done a project that is literally art that’s wearable.

 What’s also cool is the brand Hacked By from van Slobbe and van Benthum.
 This brand is not particularly associated with this very contemporary industry, but their pieces are innovative.
 This is in a way that they find their origin in problems but thinks in opportunities.
 They do not believe in fast fashion and do believe in sustainability and equality.